Installation

 Add an mdai alias

 Recommended!
-You can create an alias in you .bashrc, .zshrc, or equivalent to run the command line.
+You can create an alias in your .bashrc, .zshrc, or equivalent to run the command line.
 We will be using mdai to refer to the ./mdai/cli script in these docs.

 # Set this to the path of your local clone of mdai-labs